Basque mythology: The Urtzi controversy

 Urtzi may have been a Basque mythological figure—a sky god—but may have been merely a word for the sky.
 There is evidence that can be read as either supporting or contradicting the existence of such a deity.
-To date neither theory has been able to convince fully.
+To date, neither theory has been entirely accepted.

 Influence on Iberian pantheons

-The Iberian Peninsula's Indo-European speaking cultures like the Lusitanians and Celtiberians seem to have a significant Basque substrate in their mythologies.
+The Iberian Peninsula's Indo-European speaking cultures like the Lusitanians and Celtiberians seem to display a significant Basque influence on their mythologies.
 This includes the concept of the Enchanted Mouras, which may be based on the Mairu, and the god Endovelicus, whose name may come from proto-Basque words.

 Myths of the historical period

 After Christianization, the Basques kept producing and importing myths.